Identiofi/chatio/README.md

 ```$ curl -i --no-buffer -H "Connection: Upgrade" -H "Upgrade: websocket" -H "Sec-WebSocket-Key: SGVsbG8sIHdvcmxkIQ==" -H "Sec-WebSocket-Version: 13" http://localhost:8080/chat?id=1```

 Curl will then wait for incoming messages from the server, you will not be able to send any messages using curl..
 Let's fix that!
 Onto the client! 🚀

-> Note: When running the server, you'll have to specify all the files that you want to run, like so:
-> `$ go run main.go server.go` or as a short hand (all files) `$ go run .`

 ---
 Solution